RHours/ContributionBonds/README.md

         Output: Success or failure messages.

-    bond        sign            --bond          The DID string for the bond.
+    bond        sign            --id            The DID string for the bond.
                                 --signatory     The DID string of the identity signing the bond.
 This needs to be either the contributor or the company.